 The Florida Panthers were expected to host the NHL All-star game 2021 at the BB&T Center in Sunrise, Florida, but unfortunately, some of the NHL events were postponed because of the COVID-19 pandemic.

 The 2022 NHL All-star weekend is just a few months away, and the event will take place at T-Mobile Arena in Paradise, Nevada.
-This hair-raising game will happen on February 5, but the players who will take part aren’t official yet.
+The players who will take part aren’t official yet.

 We invite you to re-check our website to stay up-to-date with all new information regarding the 2022 National Hockey League All-Star Game.